reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

   }
 }
 ```
 As we can see, we have defined a queue with the name `myfifoqueue.fifo`.
 The name of FIFO queues must end with `.fifo`.

-We have set the property: `contentBasedDeduplication` to `false` which means that we need to explicitly send `messageDeduplicationId` with the message so that SQS can identify them as duplicates.
+We have set the property: `contentBasedDeduplication` of our FIFO queue to `false` which means that SQS will not detect messages sent to the queue as duplicate by checking their content.

+Instead, SQS will look for a property named `messageDeduplicationId` in the message which we need to explicitly send when sending messages to a FIFO queue.
+SQS will treat messages with the same value of the property: `messageDeduplicationId` as duplicate.

 Further, the `deduplicationScope` property of the queue is set to `MESSAGE_GROUP` which indicates the message group as the scope for identifying duplicate messages.
 The `deduplicationScope` property can alternately be set to `QUEUE`.